MatomeMb/MatomeMb/README.md

 I'm a Software Engineer with a background in **Computer Science & Computer Engineering** from the **University of Cape Town**.

-I design and build production-oriented software across:
+I design and build production-grade software with a focus on:

 - Backend Engineering
 - Artificial Intelligence